Comparison of American and Canadian football: Scrimmage

+If a Canadian football team's offense is deemed to be within one yard of either goal line, the line of scrimmage is moved to the one-yard line.
+No such rule exists in American football.

 While large, relatively immobile offensive line players used to form a line that cannot be easily penetrated by the defense are valued in American football, the extra distance from the defensive team means Canadian football finds value in more nimble players on the offensive line.

 Fair catches and punt returns

 In American football, if a punt returner sees that, in his judgment, he will be unable to advance the ball after catching it, he may signal for a fair catch by waving his hand in the air, and forgo the attempt to advance.
 If he makes this signal, the opposing team must allow him to attempt to catch the ball cleanly; if he is interfered with, the team covering the kick will be penalized 15 yards.
 In contrast, Canadian football has no such rule; instead, no player from the kicking team, except the kicker or any player who was behind him when he kicked the ball, may approach within five yards of the ball until it has been touched by an opponent.
 If they do, a "no yards" penalty is called against the kicking team.
-Penalties for "no yards" calls vary on whether the ball made contact with the ground or not.
-The penalty is 5 yards if the ball has bounced and 15 if the ball is caught in the air.